 Different interchanges and bridges will have different options for aesthetic treatments.
 There are basic options and other enhanced aesthetic options available that may be decided upon and maintained by a county or municipality.

 In addition to fostering a similar look to the I-4 Ultimate project, the I-4 Beyond the Ultimate project aims to create a familiar feel throughout its length.

-Express Lanes separated by concrete barrier wall, widened sidewalks adjacent to certain roadways or direct connect ramps all will be used on both the I-4 Beyond the Ultimate and I-4 Ultimate projects.
+Managed lanes separated by concrete barrier wall, widened sidewalks adjacent to certain roadways or direct connect ramps all will be used on both the I-4 Beyond the Ultimate and I-4 Ultimate projects.

 Landscaping will be implemented after completion of the different segments of the project, and it will include Florida-friendly and native plants to help reduce maintenance and preserve a signature Floridian feel for all motorists.